alhajee/ckan/doc/extensions/testing-extensions.rst

   `pytest documentation <https://docs.pytest.org/en/latest/>`_.

-* We're calling :func:`ckan.tests.call_action` This is a convenience function that CKAN provides for its own tests.
+* We're calling :func:`ckan.tests.call_action` This is a convenience function that FMLD provides for its own tests.

-* The CKAN core :doc:`/contributing/testing` can usefully be applied to writing tests for plugins.
+* The FMLD core :doc:`/contributing/testing` can usefully be applied to writing tests for plugins.

-* CKAN core provides:
+* FMLD core provides:

   * :mod:`ckan.tests.factories` for creating test data